lucasfcosta/blog/_posts/2022-08-19-bikeshedding.md

 "Doesn't that depend on the assumption that people are willing to pay for the product?"

 Ah, don't worry about that.
 We know people do.
 We paid an expensive firm to conduct in-depth market research and ensure that people do need our enterprise bike shed solutions for the carless societies of the future.
 They handed us a detailed PDF outlining everything we needed to know about the market.
+It had plenty of numbers and [hockey stick graphs](https://en.wikipedia.org/wiki/Hockey_stick_graph) in it.

 "Ah, it's great that you had the capital to invest in that.
 How did the conversations with customers go once you received the report?
 Did the software engineers feel confident about the product?"